maximlt/guide_script_to_command_line/minimal_effort/README.md

 - Cons:
   - We have to manually add a path configuration file in Python's directory structure (potential for creating a huge mess there)
   - It's easy to forget what *mypythoncripts.pth* contains
-  - The path in *mypythonscripts.pth* isn't synchronized at all with the path of *myscript.py*, while *pip* in **Solution 1** ensures a (somewhat loose) link
+  - The path in *mypythonscripts.pth* isn't synchronized at all with the path of *parsenote.py*, while *pip* in **Solution 1** ensures a (somewhat loose) link

 ## Additional notes

 - In both solutions the path of the project folder is appended to *sys.path*.
-If *myscript* (the name of your script) is already used by another module found in the first paths of *sys.path*, `python -m myscript` will execute that module instead of ours.
+If *parsenote* (the name of your script) is already used by another module found in the first paths of *sys.path*, `python -m parsenote` will execute that module instead of ours.
 - Info about path configuration files found in the Python module *site.py*:
 ```
 A path configuration file is a file whose name has the form